Pat Holmes

-James Patrick Holmes (born August 3, 1940 in Durant, Oklahoma) is a former gridiron football defensive lineman who played in the Canadian Football League (CFL), the American Football League (AFL), and the National Football League (NFL).
+James Patrick Holmes (born August 3, 1940) is an American former professional football player who was a defensive lineman in the Canadian Football League (CFL), American Football League (AFL), and National Football League (NFL).

-Although selected by the Philadelphia Eagles of the NFL in 1962 NFL Draft, Holmes began his professional career in CFL.
-He played for the Calgary Stampeders from 1962–1965.
+He played college football for the Texas Tech Red Raiders.
+Although selected by the Philadelphia Eagles of the NFL in 1962 NFL draft, Holmes began his professional career in CFL.
+He played for the Calgary Stampeders from 1962 to 1965.

-Holmes then played for the Houston Oilers in the AFL from 1966–1969.
+Holmes then played for the Houston Oilers in the AFL from 1966 to 1969.
 He was an AFL All-Star in 1967 and 1968.
 After the AFL–NFL merger in 1970, Holmes remained with the Oilers until 1972.
 Holmes played his last season with the 1973 Kansas City Chiefs.